 Pattern C: The structure of the pattern is AB.

-A sequence of repetitive patterns: green trapezoids, two red diamonds repeated 3 times.
+A repeating pattern: green trapezoids, two red diamonds repeated 3 times.

 Change can also occur within the same mode of representation.